Undergraduate Course Allocation through Competitive Markets: Additional Simulations

-is the only one of mechanisms we consider that produces a random assignment of course seats to students.
-This approach is more flexible, allowing the assignment of probability shares of course seats to students rather than full seats.
-The mechanism, however, delivers more beneficial outcomes only to students of Year $1$ (see Table \ref{tab:appendix-preferred-mechanism-other-mechamisms}).
-More second- through fourth-year students strictly prefer their schedule in the RSD benchmark.
-This result is in contrast to the PMP mechanism, where the percentage of students who prefer the PMP mechanism is larger than the percentage of students who prefer the RSD benchmark for second- through fourth-year students.
-In terms of allocation fairness, the probabilistic serial mechanism reduces the standard deviation of students' utilities for all years of study and results in just $10.9\%$ of students with envy towards a student of weakly lower priority.\footnote{\cite{kojima2009random} and \cite{budish2013designing} establish that the probabilistic serial mechanism in multi-unit demand setting and multi-unit supply setting, respectively, results in no envy.
-This result does not extend to settings where agents demand multiple units of objects and objects are supplied in multiple units simultenously.} However, in doing so, the mechanism results in a large percentage of students who experience priority violation ($84.6\%$).
+is the only mechanism considered here that produces \textit{random assignments.} Random mechanisms are more flexible, allowing the assignment of probability shares of course seats to students rather than full seats.
+The PS mechanism, however, delivers more beneficial outcomes only to Year $1$ students.
+More second- through fourth-year students prefer their schedule in the RSD benchmark than the number of students who prefer their PS outcome.
+These outcomes are also reflected in utility improvements among students with changing schedules.
+There is a $31.8\%$ improvement in average utility for Year 1 students.
+In contrast, all the other student cohorts experience a decrease in average utility (see Figure \ref{fig:utility-all-changing-students-appendix-mechanisms}).
+In terms of allocation fairness, the probabilistic serial mechanism reduces the standard deviation of students' utilities for all years of study and results in just $10.9\%$ of students with envy towards a student of weakly lower priority.\footnote{\cite{kojima2009random} and \cite{budish2013designing} prove that the probabilistic serial mechanism results in no envy in multi-unit demand and multi-unit supply settings, respectively.
+This result does not extend to settings where agents demand multiple units of objects and objects are supplied in multiple units simultaneously.} In doing so, the mechanism results in a large percentage of students who experience priority violation ($84.6\%$).
 This can be explained, in part, by the flexibility of the mechanism.
-We count a student as experiencing a priority violation if there is a positive probability share of a course that she prefers to some assigned probability share of hers (possibly empty) that is instead assigned to some student at a strictly lower priority level.
+We count a student as experiencing a priority violation if there is a positive probability share of a course that she prefers to some assigned (possibly empty) probability share that is instead assigned to some student at a strictly lower priority level.
 This matches the definition of ex-ante stability proposed in \cite{kesten2015theory}.
-We also consider envy in terms of ex-ante assignment, not an ex-post assignment, as for the other alternative mechanisms.
+We also consider envy in terms of the ex-ante assignment, not an ex-post assignment.
 Hence, the results are not directly comparable.